10 Best MQTT Tools for Your IoT Project

 MacOS

-Use the homebrew project and the following command for installing mosquitto_rr on macOS:
+Use the homebrew project and the following command to install mosquitto_rr on macOS:

 brew install mosquitto